Running locally in a conda environment 🐍

 Other environmental variables can be set at any point in process of setting up your model run.
 These options are listed in ...
 ADD ENVAR PAGE

-For example, some frequently used environmental variables which we recommend setting are:
+For example, some frequently used environmental variables we recommend setting are:

 Everything is now ready. 🎉